-The Scheme has not made any financial transactions in the period.
-The financial transactions the Scheme does make are, in the main, in relation to costs.
+The Scheme paid a levy to The Pensions Regulator and the Information Commissioner's Officer (ICO) during the period.
+Going forward, any financial transactions the Scheme does make will be, in the main, in relation to costs.

-Unsurprisingly, Dalriada has been unable to carry out routine administrative actions for the Scheme over the reporting period.
-Therefore, there have been no material administration service issues which need to be reported here.
+Given its inability to carry out routine administrative actions, unsurprisingly, over the reporting period, there have been no material administration service issues which need to be reported here by Dalriada.